 (Chichester Harbour Conservancy photo)

 She’s definitely the same 'Ratshit Datchet' as she was affectionately known by Royal Navy divers all those years ago.
 Originally used in UK waters for deep diving training by HMS Vernon in the mid-1970s, she was swapped for PCDT's MFV, FDT Ixworth, in 1979 and sold in 1994.
 As PCDT's diving tender, she became the only Royal Maritime Auxiliary Service (RMAS) craft with an RN crew and was thus entitled to wear the white ensign.
 She had an HP compressor, air bank and a six-man compression chamber on her quarterdeck.
 Since then, she’s obviously had a paint job, been re-engined and fitted with bow thrust and other auxiliary machinery such as the deck crane.

 Left: Members of LMCDO '76 on board FDT Datchet as she leaves Falmouth in 1976

 Right: Hoole exiting FDT Datchet's chamber after a 54m dive with surface decompression in 1976

-Built by Vospers in Singapore for the Far East Fleet Clearance Diving Team in 1972, Datchet had a steel hull and, if memory serves me right, a comparatively fragile marine plywood superstructure.
+Built by Vospers in Singapore for the Far East Fleet Clearance Diving Team, Datchet was named on 18 December 1968 and given the pendant number A357 after sea trials (see The Far East Clearance Diving Team by Brian Braidwood in the website's Dit Box).
+She had a steel hull and, if memory serves me right, a comparatively fragile marine plywood superstructure.
 One of the Malaysian clearance diving officers I trained at Vernon in the 1980s told me that her sister ship was employed by the Singaporean Navy.
 I will always have a soft spot for her so it’s nice to see that she’s still going strong.
 I won’t dwell on the stories I could tell but suffice it to say that she led an interesting and improbably charmed life in all manner of places.

 Left: FDT Datchet and Plymouth CD Team in 1981 with your humble webmaster top left